wacncontent/CustomizeTool/output/articles/traffic-manager/traffic-manager-powershell-arm.md

 - MonitorPath: Specifies the path relative to the endpoint domain name used to probe for endpoint health.

-The cmdlet creates a Traffic Manager profile in Azure Traffic Manager and returns a corresponding profile object.
+ endpoints—see  The cmdlet creates a Traffic Manager profile in Azure Traffic Manager and returns a corresponding profile object.
 At this point, the profile does not contain any endpoints—see [Adding Traffic Manager Endpoints](#adding-traffic-manager-endpoints) for details of how to add endpoints to a Traffic Manager profile.

 ## Get a Traffic Manager Profile